Meadowlarke/Bibliography/Bibliography.md

 >**In this book chapter, Hunter does away with the hard categories of public and private music and instead focuses on how the interplay of characteristics of chamber and orchestral music are used by Haydn to comment on the relationships between composer and performer.
 Her argument is that Haydn was living at a time when the relationship between composer, performer, and audience were changing.
 His pieces demonstrate these changing views by writing in parts which seem "improvisatory."**

-> p.
 105: It's not about the public vs private duality.

-> p.
 106: Discussion of the "interpenetration" of the categories of "public" and "private."

-> p.
 107: Bringing public music into the private sphere (citing Leonard Ratner.)

-> p.
 108: The public-private continuum.

-> p.
 108: Discussion of the social effects of the concert hall on listening.

-> p.
 108: The concert hall is "publicly private" (citing Haberma.)

-> p.
 109: Discussion of the separation of composing and performing.

-> p.
 109: Her thesis.

-> p.
 110: Relationship between composer and performer implied by Haydn's use of ornamentation.

-> p.
 112: How Haydn makes written music sound improvised.

-> p.
 114: Haydn's wit and use of "legerdmain tricks."

-> p.
 119: False starts for comedic effect in Op.
 74, no.2.

-> p.
 121: "Instrument jokes:" playing with only the left hand.

-> p.
 125: Discussion of the social model of Haydn's London Quartets.(Direct communication from composers to audience, the illusion of conversation between parts, and the way that performers act out the roles of the parts they play.)

-> p.
 126: She cites Adorno.

-> p.
 127: Structure of the court reflected in Haydn's works.

 ### Hunter,Mary. "`To Play as if from the Soul of the Composer:` The Idea of the Performer in Early Romantic Aesthetics." _Journal of the American Musicological Society_ 58, not.
 2 (2005): 357-398.